brianr747/platform/README.md

 - TEXT: Save each series as a text file in a local directory.
 This is good enough for a casual user, and is useful for debugging and unit testing.
+- SQLITE: The SQLite database is supported, although with minimal features.

 No meta-data support until the SQL interface is attacked.